achille-roussel/kway-go/README.md

 using `MergeSlice` instead of `Merge`, which works on `iter.Seq2[[]T, error]` end-to-end.

-What is interesting with this appraoch is that in cases where the processing of inputs and outputs can be batched, this model **can even beat the theoretical throughput limit**.
+What is interesting with this approach is that in cases where the processing of inputs and outputs can be batched, this model **can even beat the theoretical throughput limit**.
 For example, in the benchmarks we've used, the body of the loop consuming merged values simply counts the results.
 When consuming slices